MedElanaami/Gestion-Intelligente-des-documents-avec-OCR-et-IA/README.md

 ## Installation

-To install the library, you can use pip:
+To install the library, you can use pip and the `requirements.txt` file:

 ```
-pip install my-python-library
+pip install -r requirements.txt
 ```

 ## Usage